 Most orange in gemstones comes from iron or manganese.
 Carnelian is iron oxide in chalcedony.
 Spessartine garnet is manganese-aluminum silicate; its color is intrinsic.
 Fire opal is hydrated silica with iron oxide coloring.

 Mandarin garnet is spessartine with particularly vivid manganese saturation.
-Padparadscha sapphire's orange-pink is a chromium-iron mix that has specific an independent gemological lab color-reference criteria.
+Padparadscha sapphire's orange-pink is a chromium-iron mix that meets specific gemological color-reference criteria.

 Carnelian is the orange-red chalcedony variety.
 Mohs 6.5 to 7.
 Used since antiquity in Egyptian amulets, Roman signet rings, and Persian cylinder seals.
 Some commercial material is heat-treated to intensify color.